softwaremill/sttp/docs/backends/asynchttpclient.rst

   // or, if you're using the cats effect version: implicit val sttpBackend = AsyncHttpClientCatsBackend[cats.effect.IO]()

+  // or, if you're using the fs2 version: implicit val sttpBackend = AsyncHttpClientFs2Backend[cats.effect.IO]()

   // or, if you'd like to use custom configuration: implicit val sttpBackend = AsyncHttpClientFutureBackend.usingConfig(asyncHttpClientConfig)